Find information on what the Shared Savings Program means for health care providers and suppliers.

 Participation in a Shared Savings Program Accountable Care Organization (ACO) creates incentives for health care providers to work together to treat an individual patient across care settings, including doctor’s offices, hospitals, and long-term care facilities.

-For more information on Shared Savings Program ACOs, see About the Program.
+For more information on Shared Savings Program ACOs, visit the About the Program webpage.

 ACO Providers and Suppliers